nymea/nymea-docs/src/pages/documentation/users/usage/scripting.md

 A `ThingAction` is required to have the `thingId` property set in order to identify a particular thing and the `actionName` property to match the desired acton.

 A `ThingAction` has a function named `execute(params)` which can be called to actually execute the action.
 The params are a map for the parameters this action requires.

+A `ThingAction` has an event named `executed(status, params, triggeredBy)` which will be triggered whenever the action is executed.
+Optionally, this can be used to track any executions on this action.
+The event has parameters informing about the execution status, the parameters and whether the action was triggered by the user e.g. using nymea:app or by a rule or script.

 For instance, a thing capable to send push notifications could to be used this way: